‘Can a movie go too far?’

 The Last House on the Left is a 1972 American horror feature film written and directed by Wes Craven (Scream; A Nightmare on Elm Street; The Hills Have Eyes; et al) and produced by Sean S. Cunningham (Friday the 13th).
 The shooting title was Night of Vengeance and the movie was also released as Krug & Company and Sex Crime of the Century.
 The 16mm release title was Grim Company.

-The story is inspired by the 1960 Swedish film The Virgin Spring, directed by Ingmar Bergman, which in turn is based on the 13th century Swedish ballad ‘Töres döttrar i Wänge’.
+The story was inspired by the 1960 Swedish film The Virgin Spring, directed by Ingmar Bergman, which in turn is based on the 13th-century Swedish ballad ‘Töres döttrar i Wänge’.
 The film was remade into a 2009 film of the same name.

 Mari Collingwood (Sandra Cassel) plans to celebrate her 17th birthday by attending a concert with her friend, Phyllis Stone (Lucy Grantham).
 Her parents (Gaylord St. James and Cynthia Carr) express concern both at the band and Mari’s friendship with Phyllis.
 They let her go, giving her a peace symbol necklace as a gift before she leaves.